-121. The liquidation of a failed or failing entity is part of the normal functioning of a market economy.
+- 155. The liquidation of a failed or failing entity is part of the normal functioning of a market economy.
 However, it is not always possible to liquidate a failed entity without creating serious consequences for the broader economy.
 It is necessary to judge each situation carefully on an individual basis.
 During the financial crisis, significant amounts of taxpayers' money were used to support banks which might otherwise have had to be liquidated, due to a fear of systemic consequences for the economy should they be allowed to fail.
-The liquidation of the global investment bank Lehman Brothers in the United States in 2008 showed that significant externalities for the wider financial system and economy could arise from the disorderly failure of a credit institution.

-- 122. Since the onset of the financial crisis, governments around the world (including in Ireland) have adopted a range of policy measures designed to limit the systemic impact of the failure of financial institutions, and to protect their customers in circumstances where they do fail. - 123.
-Rush is a failing credit institution with poor governance and systems and controls issues that it has failed to resolve over many years, despite extensive supervisory engagement with RCU.
-In addition, there was a substantial purported misappropriation and issues regarding the management of the Car Draw which had a further detrimental impact. - 124.
-The Bank has already carried out three directed transfers under the 2011 Act in the credit union sector: Newbridge Credit Union Limited was transferred to Permanent TSB, Howth Sutton Credit Union Limited was transferred to Progressive Credit Union Limited and Killorglin Credit Union Limited was transferred to Tralee Credit Union Limited.
-Furthermore, the Bank successfully petitioned for the liquidation of Berehaven Credit Union Limited in July 2014.
+The liquidation of the global investment bank Lehman Brothers in the United States in 2008 showed that significant externalities for the wider financial system and economy could arise from the disorderly failure of a credit institution. - 156.
+Since the onset of the financial crisis, governments around the world (including in Ireland) have adopted a range of policy measures designed to limit the systemic impact of the failure of financial institutions, and to protect their customers in circumstances where they do fail. - 157.
+Rush is a failing institution with poor governance and systems and control issues that it has failed to resolve over many years, despite extensive supervisory engagement with RCU.
+In addition, there was a substantial purported misappropriation and issues regarding the management of the Car Draw which had a further detrimental impact. - 158.
+As you are aware, the Bank has already carried out three directed transfers under the 2011 Act in the credit union sector: Newbridge Credit Union Limited was transferred to Permanent TSB, Howth Sutton Credit Union Limited was transferred to Progressive Credit Union Limited and Killorglin Credit Union Limited was transferred to Tralee Credit Union Limited.
+More significant is the liquidation of Berehaven Credit Union Limited in July 2014.
+Although the circumstances differ in many respects there are similarities in relation to the necessity to liquidate and in this regard a precedent is available. - 159.
 It is important to note that there was no contagion in the wider credit union sector arising from the exercise by the Bank of its powers under the 2011 Act in those cases.
-The Bank believes that an orderly liquidation involving the prompt pay-out of eligible depositors by DGS is likely to limit the prospect of contagion in that regard (albeit there can be no guarantee that there will not be contagion arising from a liquidation of Rush).
+RES believes that an orderly liquidation involving the prompt pay-out of eligible depositors by DGS is likely to limit the prospect of contagion in that regard (albeit there can be no guarantee that there will not be contagion arising from a liquidation of Rush).

-An orderly winding up of a credit union serves the interest of the credit union sector and the State
+An orderly winding up of a credit union serves the interest of the credit union sector and the State linked to each other.

-- 125. There exists a general public expectation that the State would intervene rather than let any credit union fail.
-This is coupled with the public perception that individual credit unions are financially linked to each other.
 In this regard, the Minister for Finance ("the Minister") has, on a number of occasions over the years, expressed his support for the credit union sector, and in particular, during the course of 2013 in the context of the Transfer Order under the 2011 Act that was made by the Court in relation to Newbridge Credit Union Limited.
 In terms of the provision of support for the credit union sector which underpins that perception, the Minister has provided €250 million to support the resolution of credit unions.
-Of the €250 million provided to the Credit Institutions Resolution Fund ("the Fund"), some of that money has been expended in effecting the directed transfers of other credit unions, as noted above. - 126.
-The DGS represents one of the tools of the State to protect depositors and prevent systemic contagion from the failure of a credit institution.
-The Bank believes that the public interest is served by an orderly winding up of an entity such as Rush, with a prompt DGS pay-out reducing potential damage to the wider economy and reducing the need to use taxpayers' funds.
+Of the €250 million provided to the Credit Institutions Resolution Fund ("the Fund"), some of that money has been expended in effecting the directed transfers of other credit unions, as noted above.